 Email is an important part of business communication and is still widely used for sharing important information with our peers.
 But the continuous checking for new mails in our inbox is a work distraction we do out of habit.
 Email was never intended to be a dialogue or something that requires constant attention.
 It, however, has become a productivity killer, with 7 out of 10 employees saying that emails have a detrimental effect on their work quality.

-Additionally, you can practice “team collaborative deep work” in which you work with someone or a small on a problem, both pushing each other towards great outputs along the way.
+Additionally, you can practice “collaborative deep work” in which you work with someone or a small on a problem, both pushing each other towards great outputs along the way.

 Find out more about how Flowtrace can improve deep work time, team engagement and cross functional collaboration.